learn-co-students/javascript-fix-this-g-416/README.md

 This example obviously has less punch now that arrow functions are available.
 (Perhaps mention in the intro that students can avoid a lot of `bind()` by using arrow functions?)

+Another potential test manipulates things in the DOM, but messes up the `this` in the callback

 ## Resources

 - [MDN: this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)